Gretna, Dumfries and Galloway: Roads

 A military road was built in 1763 by General Wade linking Gretna to Portpatrick, then the main ferry port to Northern Ireland.
 This was later to become the route of much of the A75 road to Stranraer.
 The original route between Gretna and Annan is now the B721 road, and the A75 diverges significantly from it; similarly, the B724 was the original route between Annan and Dumfries.

 The main Anglo-Scottish trunk road running north-south through Gretna was the A74 road.
 With the opening of the M6 motorway to the south of Carlisle in December 1970, most of the A74 in Scotland was upgraded to motorway, these upgraded sections were renamed the A74(M).
 The Cumberland Gap was the remaining 6 mi of non-upgraded dual-carriageway A74 between the northern terminus of the M6 at Carlisle.

 In 2008, the six remaining miles were upgraded to a three-lane motorway.

 Sport

 Gretna was the official home of Gretna Football Club, who played in the Scottish Premier League during the 2007–2008 season.
 A reformed club, Gretna F.C.
 2008 is based in Gretna.

 AFC Gretna are the town's amateur football team who like to give local players a chance.
 The club, based in the nearby Springfield, played in the DSAFL.
 However, they now play in the Carlisle City Sunday League system.

 Border Towns United are another amateur football team in the town, formed in 2022.
 The club also play in the Carlisle City Sunday League system in the same league as AFC Gretna.
-They play at the Graitney.
+They play at the Gartney.